mdn/content/files/en-us/web/http/headers/cache-control/index.md

 #### `no-transform`

-Some intermediaries transform contents for various reasons.
-For example, some convert images to reduce transfer packets.
-But in some cases it causes unexpected behavior for the content provider.
+Some intermediaries transform content for various reasons.
+For example, some convert images to reduce transfer size.
+In some cases, this is undesirable for the content provider.

 `no-transform` indicates that any intermediary (regardless of whether it implements a cache) shouldn't transform the response contents.